Spontaneous = not due to trauma or an inherited disorder

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo and Richard C. E. Anderson (Pediatric) are experts in diagnosing and treating spontaneous intracranial hypotension.
+Paul C. McCormick, Michael G. Kaiser, Alfred T. Ogden, Christopher E. Mandigo, Patrick C. Reid and Richard C. E. Anderson (Pediatric) are experts in diagnosing and treating spontaneous intracranial hypotension.
 Each of them can also offer you a second opinion.